-- Lecture notes will be posted at the start of the week for which the reading is assigned - > Exam review sheets will be posted two weeks before the exam - Exams will open 5 days prior to the due date - > Paper directions are posted - > Discussion questions will be posted at the start of the week
+- Lecture notes will be posted at the start of the week for which the reading is assigned - Exam review sheets will be posted two weeks before the exam - > Exams will open 5 days prior to the due date - > Paper directions are posted - > Brief board topics will be posted on Mondays at the start of the two-week cycle - ➤ Please note that if you have a group member who fails to produce work, I will do my best to fill in the gap.
+This is especially important if the person is an initiator.